-For scripting, it is possible to take advantage of an integrated Python console, which can be opened from menu: Plugins $\rightarrow$ Python Console.
+For scripting, it is possible to take advantage of an integrated Python console, which can be opened from menu: $Plugins \rightarrow Python \ Console$ .
 The console opens as a non-modal utility window.
 For interaction with the QGIS environment, there is the qgis.utils.iface variable, which is an instance of QgsInterface.
 This interface allows access to the map canvas, menus, toolbars and other parts of the QGIS application.
+You can create a script, then drag and drop it into the QGIS window and it will be executed automatically.

-For further information about working with the Python console and programming QGIS plugins and applications, please refer to http://www.qgis.org/html/en/docs/pyqgis\developer\cookbook/index.html.
+For further information about working with the Python console and programming QGIS plugins and applications, please refer to PyQGIS-Developer-Cookbook.